ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ### Preprocessing behavior for tests

+# Preprocessing feature background and overview

 Ceedling and CMock are advanced tools that both perform fairly sophisticated parsing.

 However, neither of these tools fully understands the entire C language, especially C's preprocessing statements.

-If your test files rely on macros and `#ifdef` conditionals, there’s a good chance that Ceedling will break on trying to process your test files, or, alternatively, your test suite will build but not execute as expected.
+If your test files rely on macros and `#ifdef` conditionals, there’s a chance that Ceedling will break on trying to process your test files, or, alternatively, your test suite will build but not execute as expected.